 The str_detect() function helps to check whether a substring exists in a string.
 It is equal to ‘contain’ function of SAS.
 It returns TRUE/FALSE against each value.

-In case of text mining. it is being required to split a string to calculate the used keywords in the list.
+In the case of text mining, it is required to split a string to calculate the used keywords in the list.
 We use ‘strsplit()’ in base R to perform this operation.

-Hence, we have studied in deep about various numeric and character functions in R and we have also learned different properties of R Numeric and Character functions which helps a lot in R programming.
+We have studied in deep about various numeric and character functions in R and also learned different properties of these functions which help a lot in R programming.

-Still, if any doubt regarding Numeric and Character Functions, ask in the comment tab.
+Still, if any doubt regarding Numeric and Character Functions, ask in the comment section.